PascalLesage/bw2-database-preaggregator/docs/source/index.rst

 :ref:`setup`
-   Executes series of actions to ready your system for sample generation: setup a brightway2 :term:`project`, import an ecoinvent database from ecoSpold files, and generate a number of files, stored in :term:`common files directory`, that will be used by future steps.
+   Executes series of actions to ready your system for sample generation: setup a brightway2 :term:`project`, import an ecoinvent database from ecoSpold files, and generate a number of files, stored in :ref:`common files directory <file_structure>`, that will be used by future steps.

 :ref:`base_presamples`
-  Generate :term:`presample packages` for all **A** and **B** matrix elements.
-The presample packages will have as many rows as there are matrix elements, and as many columns as the number of requested iterations.
+  Generate a :term:`presamples package` for all **A** and **B** matrix elements.
+The presample package will have as many rows as there are matrix elements, and as many columns as the number of requested iterations.
 These will be injected in **A** and **B** matrices during LCI calculations in Step 4.

 :ref:`balancing_presamples`
-  (Optional) Generate :term:`presample packages` for water and land transformation exchanges that are *balanced*.
+  (Optional) Generate :term:`presamples package`s for water and land transformation exchanges that are *balanced*.
   These are also injected in **A** and **B** matrices during LCI calculations in Step 4, overriding the base presamples from Step 2.

 :ref:`generating_LCI`
   Generate LCI arrays for all activities in the database.
-These use the :term:`presample packages` from previous steps.
+These use the :term:`presamples package` s from previous steps.

 :ref:`generating_LCIA`
   (Optional) Transform the LCI arrays from Step 4 to arrays of LCIA scores.